 Nestled on the Northern boundary of Dorset, butting with Wiltshire in the heart of the ancient landscape of Cranborne Chase, lies Mistleberry Hillfort and Chase Woods.
 A landscape which links old England to today in forms of exposed earthworks and buried barrows.
 Discover the hidden beech avenue planted by General Pitt-Rivers and follow the medieval … Continue reading Mistleberry

 Starting at Okeford Fitzpaine, a village full of timber framed buildings, thatched roofs and medieval doorways, make your way to the Iron Age Hillfort of Banbury; one of many hillforts that follow the River Stour.
-While enjoying the views across the Blackmore Vale and beyond, travel to Belchalwell, a small settlement with an 12th century … Continue reading Banbury Hillfort, Okeford Fitzpaine and Belchalwell
+While enjoying the views across the Blackmore Vale and beyond, wander across the open landscape to Belchalwell, a small settlement … Continue reading Banbury Hillfort, Okeford Fitzpaine and Belchalwell

 Beginning at a stunning view point, looking across the heathland and the harbour to the small port of Poole, wander through the woodland and farmsteads to reach an ancient stone circle.
 Pass Rempstone estate that played a large part in WWII, utilised by both Montgomery and Churchill.
 Climb Nine Barrow Down, through tunnels of trees, … Continue reading Rempstone Stone Circle

 Set deep amongst the hills of the Dorset Downs, Dewlish was once home to an impressive Roman settlement which has produced stunning evidence of life.
 An unearthed mosaic went on its own journey only to be stopped by the government.
 Today Dewlish is dominated by a large country estate, which has also had its troubles. … Continue reading Dewlish